 - I can only play a human being that I can understand.
 So I’d better be able to identify with all human beings.

 What I’ve done in theatre

 - I’ve been acting for twenty years.

 - At some point I started writing.
 In 2007 I won the Canadian Samuel French Playwright’s contest for a play called $38,000 For a Friendly Face.
 Check it out.
 It has been produced both professionally and in community theatres in Canada and the U.S.

 - My second play, Hope Op, has had two productions and has been workshopped by Pat The Dog Theatre Creation.

-- My third play, Curved, is being written with the much appreciated assistance of the Theatre Creators’ Reserve, a branch of the Ontario Arts Council.
+- My third play, Curved, was written with the much appreciated assistance of the Theatre Creators’ Reserve, a branch of the Ontario Arts Council.
 It has been workshopped with Pat The Dog at the Play Smelter in Sudbury, Ontario.
 It’s first production is going on in November, 2015.

-- My fourth play, which may be called And Now or Till Death Do Us Start, is in its first draft, which means I shouldn’t be talking to you about it out loud.
+- My fourth play, which may be called Till Death Do Us Start, is in its first draft, which means I shouldn’t be talking to you about it out loud.